 The focus has shifted to ensuring that fully extracted sites are transitioned into an appropriate future use.
-Council developed a decision making tool for future extraction of gravel pits which will aid as a key guiding document for this purpose.
+Council developed a decision making tool2 for future extraction of gravel pits which will aid as a key guiding document for this purpose.
 Future uses vary from recreation reserve development where sites meet the appropriate criteria, to clean fill or for lease/ disposal.

-As part of the future use management, Council will consider offering the existing suitable gravel pits for lease for gravel extraction and/or clean filling and is currently putting in place lease agreements to enable this to occur.
+As part of the future use management, Council has offered existing suitable gravel pits for lease for gravel extraction and/or clean filling and is currently putting in place lease agreements to enable this to occur.